Introduction

 Not so fast!
 The widgets in our counter interface are displayed in a specific order.
 Given our three widgets, there is a total of

 six different ways to order them.
-However, the order we want is: increment
+However, the order we want is: increment, counter, and decrement.

 A very simple way of describing this order is to create a list with our widgets: